Masamune-kun's Revenge: Characters

 Yoshino is Aki's maid and follower.
 She seems to be a clumsy girl.
 However, beneath her clumsy and shy appearance, she is actually extremely deceptive and cold, able to deceive and hurt Aki without a second thought.
 Unlike Aki, Yoshino easily gained weight from sweets.
-Later, it was revealed that Yoshino had disguised herself as Aki eight years before, rejected Masamune, and gave him the nickname "Piggy" due to jealousy towards Aki's affection for him, but soon realized that her actions caused Aki to become estranged towards men.
+Later, it was revealed that Yoshino had disguised herself as Aki eight years before, rejected Masamune, and gave him the nickname "Pig's foot" due to jealousy towards Aki's affection for him, but soon realized that her actions caused Aki to become estranged towards men.
 Ever since then she'd been regretting this and attempted to repay what she had done once Aki and Masamune reunited in high school.
 During the course of the story, in her attempts to set up Masamune and Aki, she becomes infatuated with Masamune.
 Aki learns of this and so she rejects Masamune and encourages Yoshino to be true to her feelings.
 However, Masamune refuses her confession and so Yoshino becomes determined to reunite them.
 Due to her and Masamune's efforts, Aki finally becomes true to her affection towards Masamune and they make up in the end with a kiss.